NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/hunters-bow.md

 weight: 1
 value: "60"
 subvalue: "gp"
+group: "Bow"
 invest:
 usage: "held in one plus hands "
 license: "ORC"
 identify:
-description: "Stealthy hunters and rogues can use this +1 magic shortbow to attack from hiding.
-If you use this bow to Strike a target that can't see you and you get a critical hit, the target takes an extra 1d6 piercing damage (this is in addition to sneak attack damage if you're a rogue)."
+description: "Stealthy hunters and rogues can use this [[Weapon Potency (+1)|+1]] magic shortbow to attack from hiding.
+If you use this bow to Strike a target that can't see you and you get a critical hit, the target takes an extra `dice: 1d6` piercing damage (this is in addition to sneak attack damage if you're a rogue)."
 powerTitle1:
 actionEconomy1:
 type1: